baopj/baopj.github.io/_pages/Course.md

 2. EL03: Mon 12 Feb 2024, 11:30-13:20
 3. EL05: Mon 12 Feb 2024, 13:30-15:20
 4. EL07: Tue   13 Feb 2024, 09:30-11:20

-# IE0005: Change of TA in Week 6 and 7
--   I'll be away at the AAAI conference in Canada from **Feb 20 to 28**, 2024.
-Runzhong and Pengyu, TAs for IE005, will cover my duties of lab sessions.
-Thanks, Runzhong and Pengyu!

 # IE0005: Group Formation for Mini Project
 - Each group consists of 4 members.
 Those not in a group by the deadline will be randomly assigned to groups.